alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Human medicines

-There are different rules whether you're importing from:
+You’ll need a wholesaler licence (also known as a wholesale dealer licence or a wholesaler distribution authorisation) if you want to:

-- the [European Economic Area](#Within the EEA) (EEA) and supply in the UK or EEA
+- import from the European Economic Area (EEA) and supply in the UK or EEA
-- a [non-EE country](#Outside the EEA) and export to a non-EEA country
+- import from a non-EE country and export to a non-EEA country

 You need a manufacturer licence that authorises import if you want to import from outside the EEA and supply a country within the EEA.

-##Within the EEA

-###Apply for a wholesaler’s licence

-Use the [MHRA Process Licensing Portal](https://pclportal.mhra.gov.uk/) to apply.

-You must pay the fee for a new application for the wholesale distribution authorisation to be processed.

-[SME question: How much does it cost for a wholesaler’s licence?]

-##Apply for a manufacturer’s licence

-###Outside the EEA

-To get a manufacturer's licence you need to:

-- complete the application form for a wholesaler or manufacturer’s licence.
-- email your form and the required accompanying documents to pcl@mhra.gsi.gov.uk.

-[SME question: How much does it cost for a manufacturer's licence?]

 ###Contact